ajcwebdev/dash-transcripts/markdown_files/2024-01-15-insurance-on-dash-platform.md

 [33:19] I feel sad that no other blockchain has been able to fully onboard 88i so far, even though you've known for years that you want that solution.
 [33:30] And at the same time, I feel so happy that that means that Dash still has a chance to onboard 88i.
 [33:36] So what remains to be done?
 Is this a platform thing?
 [33:42] Is this a can we get started now thing?
-Maybe this is a question for you, Ryan.
+Maybe this is a question for you, Rion.
 [33:46] Like, how can we solve Rodrigo's problems, like, as soon as humanly possible? >> Yeah.
 [33:53] And we talked about this in our previous call.
 So I asked Rodrigo, and you can kind of correct me and add to this as well, Rodrigo, after.
 [34:02] But I wanted to know, what exactly do you want to store on a blockchain?
 Like, what kind of data is this?